AndrewGuerrero/ng-caryll/content/effective_cpp.md

 };
 ```

-> - If any constructor has been declared, the compiler will not generate a default constructor
+> - If any constructor has been declared, the compiler will not generate a default constructor.
-> - If a `class` contains reference members, the copy assignment operator must be defined
+> - If a `class` has reference members, the copy assignment operator must be defined.

 **Things to Remember**

 - Compilers may implicitly generate a `class`'s default constructor, copy constructor, copy
   assignment operator, and destructor.

-### Item 6: Explicitly disallow the use of compiler-generated functions you do not want
+### Item 6: Explicitly disallow compiler-generated functions you do not want

 Sometimes the compiler-generated functions are unwanted.
 To remove them, declare them as `private`.